 Location.
-32° 14.265′ N, 84° 18.534′ W. Marker is in Ellaville, Georgia, in Schley County.
-Marker is on South Broad Street (U.S. 19) 0 miles south of Oglethorpe Street (Georgia Route 26), on the right when traveling south.
+32° 14.249′ N, 84° 18.439′ W. Marker is in Ellaville, Georgia, in Schley County.
+Marker is on South Wilson Street just south of Oglethorpe Street (Georgia Route 26), on the right when traveling south.
+Marker and mural are located on the Ellaville History Wall.
 Touch for map.
-The marker is located adjacent to the Schley County Courthouse.
-Marker is in this post office area: Ellaville GA 31806, United States of America.
+Marker is at or near this postal address: 55 South Wilson Street, Ellaville GA 31806, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Schley County Jail (here, next to this marker); The Bank of Ellaville (here, next to this marker); Gill Drug Company (here, next to Suwannee Store (here, next to this marker); The Peacock Hotel (a few steps from this marker); Ellaville High School • Schley County High School (a few steps from this marker); Ellaville High School (a few steps from this marker); The Ellaville Depot (a few steps from this marker).
 Touch for a list and map of all markers in Ellaville.